Choosing OEM Parts over Aftermarket Parts

 Depending on where you get your car repaired, the part could be replaced with either Original Equipment Manufacturer (OEM) Parts or Aftermarket Parts.
-Let's discuss the difference between OEM Parts and Aftermarket Parts.
+Let's discuss the difference, and why our shop demands Certified OEM Car Parts.

 Aftermarket Parts can be purchased from a variety of different sources, like gas stations or auto part stores.
-Aftermarket Parts are produced to match OEM Parts, and are often cheaper to purchase, but are not necessarily the most reliable, long-lasting solution.
+Aftermarket Parts are produced to match OEM Parts, are often cheaper to purchase, but are not necessarily the most reliable, long-lasting solution.

-For assistance on purchasing parts for your vehicle or to request a free estimate on your auto damage, please contact Global Impact Solutions.
+For assistance on purchasing parts for your vehicle, or to request a free estimate on your auto damage, please contact Global Collision Center.